← All posts

 1D linear stock Yes Yes

-Project templates Few Eight built-in, more added
+Project templates Few Fifteen built-in, more added

 PDF export Basic Color-coded by part, kerf shown